aquinzi/quinzi-blog/_raw/posts/guide_pelican-nikola.md

 [Nikola]: http://getnikola.com/

 It does have [Pandoc][] support; but it's not as "feature rich" (or easy customizable) as [Pelican][], and the documentation it's not so "complete" if you will.
 There are a couple of things that are not documented and you must find it in the Google Groups, GitHub or looking in the code.
 And also, not so feature-cool like [Acrylamid][].
-However, I think it's on a good track because it's the newest of the three.
+However, I think it's on a good track and it's the newest of the three.

 It has cool things too: